top of page

 • How does retirement impact unvested equity?

-• Are there any special retirement provisions for equity compensation?
+• Are there special retirement provisions for equity compensation?

 Special Retirement Programs

-Many companies offer special retirement programs that can be absolute game-changers for your retirement planning.
-Think of these as the secret sauce in your retirement recipe!
+Many companies offer special retirement programs that can be game-changers for your planning.
+Consider this the secret sauce in your retirement recipe!

 5 retirement program types listed, with an elderly person looking thoughtful.
 Green grid background, blue and green text highlights.